tabern/breakthemonolith-instructions/Step-5.md

 **Delete Service**
 * Select `Delete` on the service console page and confirm.
-* You will get a confirmation message and see your cluster empty.
+* You will get a confirmation message and your cluster will be empty.

 ![5.1 - Service Delete Confirmation](images/5.1-service.png)

-Repeat these steps for each of your services across both clusters.
+Repeat these steps for each of your services on the cluster.

 ![5.1 - Empty Cluster](images/5.1-cluster.png)

 ---
 #### 2. Delete listeners
 * Navigate to the [Load Balancer section of the EC2 Console](https://console.aws.amazon.com/ec2/v2/home?#LoadBalancers:)
-* Select a load balancer and select the **Listeners** tab.
+* Select your load balancer `demo` and select the **Listeners** tab.
-* Select the listener, then `Actions` > `Delete`
+* Select the listener, then `Actions` > `Delete`.
 * Confirm delete.
 Your listener should be gone.

-**Repeat this step for both load balancers.**
-* demo-monolith
-* demo-microservices

 ![5.2 - Delete Listeners](images/5.2-listener.png)